View XML QR Code

 During the same years he was employed by the University of Utah, Evans was also a Professor of Electrical Engineering and the Associate Director of the Computer Center at the University of California at Berkeley.
 During this time, he was the principal investigator of a project sponsored by the Advanced Research Projects Agency (U. S. Dept. of Defense) aimed at improving computer-aided problem solving capabilities.

 Throughout his life, Evans was involved in numerous professional organizations.
-These included the American Federation of Information Processing Societies, the Institute of Electrical and Electronic Engineers, the National Academy of Engineering, the National Academy of Science, the American Electronics Association, the Utah Engineers Council, the Association for Computing Machinery, the National Research Council's Committee on Computer-Aided Manufacturing, the Committee for Computer Science in Electrical Engi-neering, and various university advisory committees, among others.
+These included the American Federation of Information Processing Societies, the Institute of Electrical and Electronic Engineers, the National Academy of Engineering, the National Academy of Science, the American Electronics Association, the Utah Engineers Council, the Association for Computing Machinery, the National Research Council's Committee on Computer-Aided Manufacturing, the Committee for Computer Science in Electrical Engineering, and various university advisory committees, among others.
 In addition, he was also involved in community service, participating in directorial capacities for Westminster College and Holy Cross Hospital.
 He was also Vice Chair of the State of Utah Steering Committee for Systems Planning and Computing, and involved with the Boy Scouts of America throughout his life.

-HISTORY OF EVANS & SUTHERLAND
+HISTORY OF EVANS and SUTHERLAND

-Evans & Sutherland Computer Corporation was founded by David Evans & Ivan Sutherland in 1968.
+Evans and Sutherland Computer Corporation was founded by David Evans and Ivan Sutherland in 1968.
 The first offices for the company were in a building on the University of Utah campus.
 Eventually, the company found a permanent home in the University of Utah Research Park, where it grew to a company occupying four buildings and employing 830 people, with sales of 60 million, by 1982.
 Before going public, the company was privately held and backed by a group of eastern investment groups.
-These included Venrock, the Venture Capital Investment Co. of the Rockefeller family, the Endowment Management and Research Corp., GCA Corp., and Hambrecht & Quist investment bankers.
+These included Venrock, the Venture Capital Investment Co. of the Rockefeller family, the Endowment Management and Research Corp., GCA Corp., and Hambrecht and Quist investment bankers.

 The company was one of the first developers of interactive graphics.
 The first product produced by the company was the Line Drawing System, a high-speed interactive graphics display system patterned after a prototype based on research done by Dr. Sutherland at Harvard University.
 The application of the Line Drawing System to flight simulation followed its introduction.

 Along with advanced versions of the Line Drawing System, other computer graphics systems have been developed by the company.
 Novoview was a family of computer image generators which produce visual scenes for use in pilot training simulation.
-This product was the outcome of Evans & Sutherland's collaboration with Redifon/Rediffusion, a European company specializing in computer simulation.
+This product was the outcome of Evans and Sutherland's collaboration with Redifon/Rediffusion, a European company specializing in computer simulation.
 The Picture System product line was a three-dimensional graphics system which yielded smooth motion computations for rotation, translation, clipping, scaling and zoom display requirements.
 Other products, including Digistar, a system which adapted computer graphics for projection displays in planetariums, have also been developed by the company.

-In addition to its collaboration with Redifon/Rediffusion, Evans & Sutherland purchased or invested in other companies to enhance their product line.
+In addition to its collaboration with Redifon/Rediffusion, Evans and Sutherland purchased or invested in other companies to enhance their product line.
 These include Shape Data, VLSI Technologies, Inc., Mosaic Systems, and Unicad.
 Major customers included many commercial airlines, Volkswagen, General Motors, McDonnell Douglas, the United States Dept. of Defense, the National Aeronautics and Space Administration, Boeing, General Dynamics, General Electric, International Business Machines, and Northrup.

-Content DescriptionReturn to Top
+Return to Top

-Box 2, folders 1-6 contain photographs and slides used in Evans & Sutherland presentations to customers and other interested parties.
+Box 2, folders 1-6 contain photographs and slides used in Evans and Sutherland presentations to customers and other interested parties.
 Folders 7-11 contain illustration sets used for unidentified texts.
 Folders 12-33 hold miscellaneous images of computer graphics for which no product source is indicated, as do folders 1-6 in box 3.

-Folders 7-20 in box 3 contain a miscellany of images concerned with the Evans & Sutherland Corporation and the computer graphics science and industry.
+Folders 7-20 in box 3 contain a miscellany of images concerned with the Evans and Sutherland Corporation and the computer graphics science and industry.
 Folders 21-32 contain photos, slides, and microfiche removed from various parts of Ms 625, as indicated below.

-Use of the CollectionReturn to Top
+Use of the Collection

 Restrictions on Use